psevestre/openid-fapi/Financial_API_Grant_Management.md

 * Time extension of an authorisation.

-* Other use cases that are covered OAuth Incremental Auhtorization (https://tools.ietf.org/html/draft-ietf-oauth-incremental-authz-04).
+* Other use cases that are covered OAuth Incremental Authorization (https://tools.ietf.org/html/draft-ietf-oauth-incremental-authz-04).

 ## Support for concurrent grants
 Some ecosystems allow multiple active authorisations between the same client, the same authorization server and the same user at the same time (concurrent grants).